monikakurzak/Automation-Tests/README.md

 ## Automation UI and API tests
 A project for testing https://automationintesting.online website.
-I contains UI automation tests in Python and Selenium WebDriver and API tests in Postman.
+It contains UI automation tests in Python and Selenium WebDriver and API tests in Postman.

 ## Prerequisites